 Hypothetically, you’re reading this article because you and your partner are struggling, and you’re hoping to find a solution.
 Maybe the two of you are having trouble relating to and communicating with one another, which is affecting your sex life and the way you interact in general.
-So you’re looking for an answer to help the two of you.
+So you’re looking for an answer to help the two of you and pondering couples counseling.
 Look no further!

 “Hmmm..
 Tell me more.”

 In traditional talk therapy, the goals of couples therapy are to improve communication, improve intimacy, and rebuild trust.
 Art therapy has all the same goals, but it works from a slightly different angle: It shows the couple their patterns through the process of making artwork together.
 In my work with clients, I want to help them see that they’re both looking at the same relationship, but they have two different perspectives.
 Having a visual of your partner’s ideas creates a more concrete understanding of how you two view things separately.
 The understanding that is created through the art therapy process will allow an opportunity for the two of you to redefine and redesign your relationship.

 Creating art might sound threatening or scary to you and/or your partner.
 You might be saying to yourself, “But my partner and I are not artists!”
 Stick figures are welcome, no art making experience needed!
 In art therapy, what the art looks like isn’t important.
 The point of it is the shared experience of creating images and building a language of understanding.